 Dietaries: No vegan or gluten-free options are available at the moment.

 So there we have it – the best independent alternatives to chain restaurants in Milton Keynes!

 I’d love to hear what chains you always visit and see if I can offer an alternative.
-I want to show you that it’s possible to still get great tasting food that’s most of the time cheaper AND tastier than the chains!
-Of course, we all love a cheeky Nando’s now and again but let’s face it, the service and quality of food you can get at some independents just can’t be beaten.
+I want to show you that it’s possible to still get great tasting food in Milton Keynes that is as good value as the chains (sometimes cheaper!) and supports local businesses.

 - Best Coffee Shops in Milton Keynes